LiveStreamNorge/lsnd/README.md

         }
         ```
  - `/platforms` · returns a JSON object of supported platforms
+ - `/teams` · returns an array of stream teams
  - `/src` · returns license information and link to source code